mikerossiter/DevOpsMaturityModel/README.md

    - Regularly reviewing these trends helps you spot patterns and react to potential downward trends promptly.
 Teams often revisit their DevOps maturity every 1–3 sprints (or monthly) to reflect incremental progress.

 7. **Further Reading and Next Steps**
-   - After you have progressed through these stages and feel comfortable at (or near) the Optimising level, you may wish to explore more advanced team dynamics.
+   - After you have progressed through these stages and feel comfortable at (or near) the Leading level, you may wish to explore more advanced team dynamics.
    - **Team Topologies** (by Matthew Skelton and Manuel Pais) is an excellent resource to help you refine the structure and collaboration of your teams at scale.
    - **Flow Engineering** (by Steve Pereira and Andrew Davis) is a practical guide to using value stream mapping techniques to align teams, unlock innovation, and optimise performance.
    - Investigate how your results align with the **DORA metrics** (see table below).